neurobrko/SyncSuite/README.md

 ## Features

-- Synchronize selected files, whole projects or all files to remote machine
+- Synchronize selected files, whole tasks or all files to remote machine
 - `-cm` flag allows you to specify dir containing config and file map files
 - `-c` and `-m` flags allow you to use different configurations or filemaps
 - Synchronization can run in ssh multiplex mode, with socket staying alive